-Clarification: Analyzes and reflects on multiple interpretations of works of art.
+Clarification: Uses critical thinking to reflect on interpretations of one or more works of art.

-Performance Level Descriptor: To demonstrate proficiency, students will demonstrate understanding of multiple interpretations of works of art.
+Performance Level Descriptor: To demonstrate proficiency, students will describe or identify one or more interpretations of works of art.

-Content Focus: Reflection and interpretation of artworks
+Content Focus: Art reflection and interpretation

-Content Limits: Content is limited to examples of perspectives that depict economic, cultural, functional, historical, and popular subjects mentioned in content areas.
+Content Limits: Examples of perspectives depict economic, cultural, functional, historical, and popular subjects mentioned in content areas.